jugg1es/Bedbot/README.md

 ##Introduction ##
 Bedbot is an embedded Alarm/Clock/Radio application for Raspberry Pi for use in customized bed-side table written in Python.

+It is designed so that modules can be integrated without having to touch the core application code at all.
+The core application gives modules access to all of the other components and GPIO pins without having to know anything about the other modules.
+It is a way to build touchscreen-enabled GUI applications that can control anything you can plug into a Raspberry Pi.

 Designed to be displayed on [320x240 TFT+Touchscreen](https://www.adafruit.com/products/1601) with several buttons for control.

 Here is the full hardware write-up:  [http://www.peterroca.com/bedbot](http://www.peterroca.com/bedbot)